18 Nov 30 Lessons From A 30-Year-Old

 There were plenty of trolls that made me question blogging and content creating and spreading an authentic message altogether.

-There were plenty of pay cuts and pay raises that enlightened me to the real value of money.
+There were plenty of pay cuts and pay raises and unfulfilling spending sprees that enlightened me to the real value of money.

 There were plenty of panic attacks and faint spells that forced me to be less of a work-a-holic and take more time off to rest.